The Problem of Babies and Bathwater

 Granted, More's Utopia is partly a thought experiment--but one imagines that a thought experiment would include some way to enforce the expected social customs/structure.
 Faced with how often human beings would fall short in More's Utopia, how could it possibly be kept going as described by the narrator?

-There are only two ways: totalitarianism or bullying.
+There are only two ways: totalitarianism or stigma/condemnation.

-The section on Punishments and Rewards, likewise, focuses more on condemning bad behavior than on establishing fair laws.
+The section on Punishments and Rewards, however, focuses more on condemning bad behavior (what must not happen) than on establishing laws.
 The virtuous are rewarded with accolades while the threat of possible stigma lurks around every corner (social media, anyone?).
 Citizens, for instance, can eat at home rather than in communal cafeterias but "no one does it willingly because it is not thought proper...besides, it would be stupid."

 Guess all us homebodies will have to go live in one of the colonies (thank goodness!).

-In sum, many utopias disguise their inherent bullying with raves about harmony and helpfulness alongside lovely vistas, rather like bored Soviet hospitality managers taking small-minded American idealists on a boat ride.
+Many utopias disguise this inherent bullying with assumptions of compliance.
+They then rave about harmony and beautiful vistas, rather like small-minded American idealists on a boat ride being ushered about by bored Soviet hospitality managers.
 Oh, my, everything looks so nice--how can Reagan be so critical of the USSR?!

 In Chapter 3 of His in Herland, I have Terry make the following point: